ThaniBE/alx-pre_course/0x01-git/README.md

 #### PUSH
 Action to make the changes permanent in the repository either locally or remotely

-Resolving Conflicts
+Branching
+---
+Similar to craeting a virtual environment so that the original repo can't be affected with the changes made till they are merged.
+**command**: `git branch branchname`, `git checkout branchname`, git push remote-name branchname` Resolving Conflicts
 ---
 What is a conflict?